 The Esplanade & Park

 Running along the Hudson River, it covers the full Battery City Park waterfront.
 Over a mile long, this is the perfect place to disconnect from the hustle and bustle of the city, while enjoying a quiet walk.
-If you aren’t much inclined to go visit the Statue of Liberty or Ellis Island, or have no intention of venturing into New Jersey City, then this is the best place to get a panoramic view of all three.
 And if you do feel like venturing just a little bit, why not hop onto the ferry to Staten Island.
 The terminal is a short walk away.
 Even better, your journey is free.

 Dining, wining and whining